acrokat/vscode-sigsce-2021/README.md

 # Weclome to Python!
 We are going to be using VS Code for this assignment.
-Using the button above will download VS Code, install the GitHub Classroom, and open you right to this assignment!
-Once in VS Code, you can view your assignments and Classrooms, view your autograding scores, and collaborate with others.
+Clicking the button above will download VS Code, install the GitHub Classroom extension, and open you right to this assignment!
+Once in VS Code, you can view your assignments and Classrooms, view your autograding scores, and collaborate with others using LiveShare.

 ## The assignment
 There are two functions for this assignment.
 For the first, return "hello world" For the second, return your take on cats or dogs (you better be right 😁)